 Founders / Staff

-Sonja has been educating LAUSD students in math, science and art for the past seventeen years, fifteen of which were spent working at Carver Middle School, a Title 1 school that is now partnered with WYLD.
+Sonja has been educating LAUSD students in math, science and art for the past seventeen years, fourteen of which were spent working at Carver Middle School, a Title 1 school that is now partnered with WYLD.
 During her time at Carver, Sonja began working with the Sierra Club and OBA to get her own classes on outdoor excursions regularly over the years.
 Upon co- founding WYLD, she created and directs the Farm-to-Forest garden program on the Carver campus, as well as orchestrating the monthly day hikes and curriculum.
 Sonja also handles community outreach opportunities, connections and partnerships.
 Sonja holds a BA in History from UC Santa Barbara and an MA in Urban School Administration from CSU Dominguez Hills.

 Co-Founder, Instructor & Staff Director of Development, Operations & Other Hats

 Chris’ desire to found and serve in WYLD stems from his passion for youth, the backcountry wilderness, and his roots in Los Angeles spanning back six generations.
 Chris fell in love with wilderness education through a freshmen pre-orientation backcountry trip in Pisgah National Forest in Western North Carolina.
 Chris has worked as a wilderness instructor for various agencies over the last 15 years and is philanthropically engaged throughout Los Angeles and California, especially with regard to education reform and sustainable living.
 He has served on various boards and funding committees, including Synergy Academy Charter Schools and the Downtown LA Music Center's 50th 'Next 50,' initiative.
 Chris holds a BA in Public Policy from Duke University and an MA in Public Policy with a concentration in Nonprofit Management from UCLA.